nakamasato/notion-mcp-server/README.md

 # Notion MCP Server

+> [!NOTE]
+> For local usage with Cursor, Claude Desktop, etc, it's better to use [Official Notion MCP server](https://github.com/makenotion/notion-mcp-server).
+But as of May 2025,  doesn't support SSE and streamable HTTP at the moment.
+This repo is to provide notion-mcp-server with SSE and streamable HTTP.

 This project implements a Model Context Protocol (MCP) server for the Notion API supporting both Server-Sent Events (SSE) and Streamable HTTP transport mechanisms.
 It allows AI assistants and other applications to interact with Notion workspaces in a standardized way.

 ## Features